arshavir-andreas/Shakhmat/README.md

 docker compose -f ./docker-compose.dev.yml up
 ```

-Wait for the Oracle CLI displaying: "*oracle_db  | Database mounted.*".
+Wait for the CLI displaying: "*dotnet watch 🚀 Started*".

 Then, open a new terminal and launch this command: